Saturday, August 10, 2019

 Ibrahim & Ismail

-We are on the Eve of Hari Raya Haji here, which commemorates the faith of the Prophet Ibrahim (Abraham in Islam).
+We are on the Eve of Hari Raya Haji here, which commemorates the faith of the Prophet Ibrahim (Abraham).
 In Mecca 2m are currently in attendance, a news item today reported.

 Five years ago the ritual slaughter was still on public display in Singapore, where at a madrasa a short distance from Geylang Serai it had been witnessed.
 The following account was published in Canada by Antigonish Review #187.